What to Harvest in July UK: Vegetables, Fruit & Herbs Ready to Pick

 Early carrots and succession-sown carrots may be ready in July.

-Pick: when roots are large enough to use.
+Pick: When roots are large enough to use.

-Watch for: carrot fly when thinning or lifting.
+Watch for: Carrot fly when thinning or lifting.

-July tip: avoid bruising the foliage more than necessary, as the smell can attract carrot fly.
+July tip: Avoid bruising the foliage more than necessary, as the smell can attract carrot fly.

 Find our full guide for Harvesting Carrots here.